burlinson/AI/aboutme.md

 My name is Tony Burlinson.

-I've worked in Technology and Financial Services for 25+ years and seen a lot of transformations: Desktop PCs, E-Mail, World Wide Web, Smart Phones, Digital Services, Big Data and now AI.
+I’ve spent 25+ years working Technology and Financial Services, and seen multiple transformations unfold: Desktop computing, email, the world wide web, smartphones, digital services, big data, and now AI.

-They all have common themes and usually end the same way: The transformation jitters at the beginning and no one really knows where it's going.
-Then it changes the way we live, work and even how we think.
+They all follow the same pattern.
+In the early days, no one knows exactly where the transformation is heading.
+There’s a sense that society is ‘loosing something’ and jobs will be swept away.

+Then the technology matures, reshapes how we live and work, and ultimately how we think and ineract.

-Eventually the dust settles and the technology revolution becomes the norm.
-We expect the benefits to be available however and whenever we need them.
+What once felt disruptive becomes the new normal.
+We expect the benefits to be available on demand, everywhere, all the time.
+The worries about job losses evaporate as new roles emerge that we could not originally imagined were needed.

-In the intial phases there are concerns that society is loosing 'something'.

-Then come the worries about job losses.

-AI is likley no different from the technology transformations we have seen before.
+AI is likely no different.

-The AI transformation we are living through now will soon be embedded into our lifes and we will not be able to imagine how we got by without AI.
+The AI transformation we are living through now will soon be embedded into our lives and we will not be able to imagine how we got by without AI.

-New jobs will be created that we could not have imagined.

 The world will be a better place.

-**#EmbraceTheChange**
+#EmbraceTheChange